 There are not many better ways to spend a sunny summer afternoon than out on the lake on a boat of your own.
 As you soak up sun rays, catch fish, or just hang out with your friends and family, having your own vessel can unlock countless hours of enjoyment.
 If you have been toying with the idea of buying a boat, these warm summer months can finally give you the nudge you need to finally take the plunge.
 Buying a boat, though, is a major purchase.
 In fact, for many, it is the most significant investment they can make outside of buying a home or a car.
 With this in mind, it makes sense that you would want to perform an ample amount of research first.
 This means figuring out whether or not you would like to purchase a new or used boat and getting to know the different types of makes and models.
-Since there will also be some paperwork to handle, you may also want to learn the definition of pleasure craft in Canada.
+Since there will also be some paperwork to handle, you may also want to learn the pleasure craft definition in Canada.

 There are a couple of reasons that you may want to learn just what a pleasure craft is.
 For starters, this category can cover many different types of water vessels, but notably, not all of them.
 Additionally, there are different forms of documentation required from Transport Canada, and pleasure craft will require a specific type of license.
 As you enter your boat-owning years, you will become familiar with Transport Canada, as this government agency is responsible for managing transportation issues on the waters throughout the country.
 Read on to learn a bit more about pleasure crafts, as well as the specific mode of documentation you will require to legally operate yours.